irfan925/About/README.md

-# This is my web page.
+# This is my personal web page.

 ##To know more about me, [click here](https://irfan925.github.io/BlazePoseLiveMobile/)